brillout/goldpage/docs/goldpage-vs-others.template.md

 ### Flexible & Rock-solid

-Our simple design makes
+Not only does our design makes
-Goldpage's codebase small, easy to understand, and rock-solid.
+Goldpage easy to use
+a stable and stable contract between you (Goldpage users) and us (Goldand maintainers), this also makes Goldpage's rock-solid.
+Because a stable interface

 For example,
 the `htmlRender` and `domRender` functions we have seen in the previous section